nextcloud/integration_openproject/README.md

    3. enter or copy the OpenProject API token into the "Access token" field
    4. after a short time the app will try to establish the connection to OpenProject and if all worked correctly it will display the status: "Connected as <fullname of user in OpenProject>"

-#### OAuth

-1. As an OpenProject admin create an OAuth app
-   1. in OpenProject go to "Administration" -> "Authentication" -> "OAuth applications"
-   2. use a name of your choice
-   3. as `Redirect URI` use `<nextcloud-uri>/index.php/apps/integration_openproject/oauth-redirect`
-   4. note down the Client ID and the Client Secret
-2. As an NextCloud admin configure the OpenProject integration
-   1. in NextCloud go to "Settings" -> "Personal" -> "Connected accounts"
-   2. provide the OpenProject address, the Client ID and the Client Secret
-3. As an NextCloud user connect to OpenProject
-   1. in NextCloud go to "Settings" -> "Personal" -> "Connected accounts"
-   2. provide the OpenProject address (it has to be exactly the same as provided by the administrator in step 2)
-   3. a new button `Connect to OpenProject` should be visible
-   4. click `Connect to OpenProject`
-   5. you will be redirected to OpenProject
-   6. log-in to OpenProject if you haven't already
-   7. Authorize the NextCloud App
-   8. you will be redirected back to OpenProject

 #### Background jobs